Additional Information about Tía Tula

 Languages of student service

-The school can offer services to the students in the following languages: Spanish, English, French and Bulgarian.
+The school can offer services to the students in the following languages: Spanish, English and French.

 Accepted forms of payment